localhots/blip/README.md

-The use of `map[string]any` to define fields is optimized by the compiler and avoids stressing the garbage collector thanks to memory pooling, making it an efficient and worry-free way to log values without concern for their types.
+The use of `map[string]any` to define fields is optimized by the compiler and avoids stressing the garbage collector thanks to memory pooling, making it an ergonomic and worry-free way to log values without concern for their types.

 ## Context